Percy Seymour, 18th Duke of Somerset

-Life
+Early life

-He was the son of Evelyn Seymour, 17th Duke of Somerset by his wife Edith Parker, a daughter of William Parker by his wife Lucinda Steeves.
+He was the son of Evelyn Seymour, 17th Duke of Somerset by his wife Edith Parker, a daughter of William Parker, of Whittington Hall, Derbyshire, by his wife Lucinda Steeves (a daughter of William Steeves, one of the Fathers of Canadian Confederation).

 He was educated at Blundell's School, Tiverton in Devon, and at Clare College, Cambridge.

+Career

-He was subsequently commissioned into the Wiltshire Regiment.
+After Cambridge, he was commissioned into the Wiltshire Regiment.
 He saw service in India, Persia and Burma.

+Personal life

 In London on 18 December 1951, he married Gwendoline Collette Jane Thomas (d.
 18 February 2005, aged 91), daughter of Major John Cyril Collette Thomas, of Burn Cottage, Bude, Cornwall, by whom he had three children: